zichongkao/selectstarsql/beazley.md

 As you've seen in the previous exercise, complex clauses can be made out of simple ones using Boolean operators like `NOT`, `AND` and `OR`.
 SQL gives most precedence to `NOT` and then `AND` and finally `OR`.
 But if, like me, you're too lazy to remember the order of precedence, you can use parenthesis to clarify the order you want.

 <sql-exercise
-    data-question="Insert a pair of parenthesis so that this statement returns false." data-default-text="SELECT false AND false OR true"
+    data-question="Insert a pair of parenthesis so that this statement returns 0." data-comment="Here we're relying on the fact that 1 means true and 0 means false." data-default-text="SELECT 0 AND 0 OR 1"
-    data-solution="SELECT false AND (false OR true)"
+    data-solution="SELECT 0 AND (0 OR 1)"
     ></sql-exercise>

 Let's take a quick quiz to cement your understanding.